TraFost/TraFost/README.md

 ## About Me

-I’m a Full-Stack Developer from Tangerang with 2+ years of professional experience.
-I’ve delivered production-ready platforms across **web, mobile, and backend**, from SaaS apps with encrypted chat to Supabase backends with role-based logic.
+I’m a Full Stack Developer with over 2 years of experience delivering web and mobile applications.
+Skilled in React, Next.js, NestJS, PostgreSQL, Redis, and cloud platforms, I have built production-ready systems that include secure APIs, real-time chat, and optimized workflows.

-I enjoy owning projects end-to-end, whether it's designing schemas, building APIs, and polishing frontend experiences.
-My focus is on **clean architecture, performance, and reliability** that scales.
-Recently, I’ve taken on larger responsibilities shaping system flows, job queues, and integrations while still keeping my frontend expertise sharp.
+I take full ownership of projects, from database schema design and backend architecture to frontend polish and user experience.
+My focus is on clean architecture, performance, and reliability, with recent work involving system flows, background job queues, and integrations.

 ```javascript
 const rahman = {